-Mancora Peru is the perfect seaside getaway!
-Whether you’re local or a tourist, everything here is focused on the sea and beautiful white-sand beaches.
-Getting to Mancora from Alamor Ecuador involved another long, complicated bus ride.
-The original plan was taking a bus route from Alamor through Machala and Piura with a gazillion stops in between.
+Mancora Peru is a perfect seaside getaway!
+Whether you’re local or a tourist, life focuses on the sea and beautiful beaches.
+Getting to Mancora from Alamor Ecuador involved another long and complicated bus ride.
+The original plan was taking a bus route from Alamor through Piura and Machala, with gazillions of out-of-the-way stops in between.

-The hotel owner in Alamor heard me complain about long bus rides and said there was a faster route via Huaquillas but I would need a guide to tell me what to do.
-Luckily there was another traveler at the Alamor bus station who spoke some English and agreed to help.
+The hotel owner in Alamor heard me complaining about frequent stops and long bus rides and said there was a faster route via Huaquillas.
+He said I would need a guide to tell me what to do, and luckily another traveler at the bus station agreed to help.

 Luis Rene Gonzalez was my friendly guide.
-On the way to Huaquillas he talked about Ecuador and his six-member Ecuadorian band – Revivencias Alamor.
-If you click on their name you can see them on YouTube (takes them a minute to get tuned up) – muy buen sonido!
+On the way to Huaquillas, he talked about Ecuador and his six-member Ecuadorian band – Revivencias Alamor.
+Click on their name to see them on YouTube (takes them a minute to get tuned up) – buen sonido!

-The faster route to Mancora involved taking a bus from Alamor to Huaquillas, completely bypassing Machala and Piura.
+A faster route to Mancora involved taking a bus from Alamor to Huaquillas, bypassing Machala and Piura.
 Rene explained that the complicated part was connecting with a local bus to get to the Peruvian border and then crossing into Peru at a city called Tumbes.
-There was no direct connection to Tumbes, so the bus driver dropped me off at a solitary taxi stand along the highway.
-Taxis were waiting at the drop off and I caught a two-minute, $5 ride to the immigration point to get my passport stamped.
+There wasn’t a direct connection to Tumbes, so the bus driver dropped me off at a solitary taxi stand along the highway.
+Taxis were waiting at the drop point, where I caught a two-minute, $5 ride to the immigration point to get my passport stamped.

 Never in a million years could I have figured it out on my own.
 On the local bus a woman asked where I was going and told me Peru was very dangerous at night for a woman traveling alone – all I needed to hear, right?

-Border crossings are never fun but it went well and I got a 90 day visitor visa stamped in my US passport.
-The next step was finding a trustworthy Peruvian taxi driver (no buses) to drive me from the immigration stop in Tumbes to Mancora – about a three-hour drive along the Chilean coast in the dark – yikes!
+I whine about border crossings, because they’re never fun, but this time it went well, and I got a 90-day Peruvian visitor visa stamped in my passport.
+The next step was finding a taxi driver (no buses available) to drive me from the immigration stop in Tumbes to Mancora – a three-hour drive along the Chilean coast in the dark – yikes!

-I talked to an immigration guard and asked for help.
-We walked together toward a taxi and the guard asked the driver to present his “official” Chilean ID which I scrutinized.
-He agreed to drive me to my hotel in Mancora for 180 Peruvian Nuevos Soles (PEN) – about $60 – and loaded my luggage into his taxi.
+I talked to an immigration guard and asked for help finding a trustworthy taxi driver.
+Together, we walked together toward a taxi, and the guard asked the driver to present his “official Chilean ID” which I scrutinized.
+The taxi driver agreed to drive me to Mancora for 180 Peruvian Nuevos Soles (PEN) – about $60 – and loaded my luggage into his taxi.

 My hotel – NAIF – is a block from the beach, tucked away from the hubbub of Mancora’s main drag.
 The bamboo bungalow / cabana is spacious and cozy with WiFi, a small private deck, hammock, and view of the beach.
 Mosquito netting is essential at night.

-Mancora is the epitome of a small Chilean beach town and it’s a good place to recharge.
-It’s hot during the day (high 80s) but cool at night.
+Mancora epitomizes a small Chilean beach town, and it’s a good place to recharge.
+It’s hot during the day (90s+) but cool at night.
 The afternoons are usually windy.
-The sun is very strong so you have to be careful and protect yourself.
+The sun is very strong, so you have to be careful and protect yourself with adequate gringo sunscreen.